isiak44/RasheedPBL/Project4/Project4.md

 `sudo mysql`

-This command connect to MySQL server as the administrative database user root
+This command connects to MySQL server as the administrative database user root

 `ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'PassWord.1';`

 ![mysql-alsteruser-pass](https://github.com/isiak44/RasheedPBL/assets/27869977/562c079b-8e79-4ce8-949e-b9492f975572)

-and with this command we set a default password for the root user using mysql native password `PassWord.1`
+and with this command, we set a default password for the root user using mysql native password `PassWord.1`

 `exit`

-then we exit back to our linux terminal.
+then we exit back to our Linux terminal.

 ![exit](https://github.com/isiak44/RasheedPBL/assets/27869977/50c297fa-f37f-4d42-85f2-4256e891cd26)